juspay/hedis/README.md

 This library is written by Falko Peters <falko.peters@gmail.com>.
 Currently maintainer by Kostiantyn Rybnikov <k-bx@k-bx.com>.

-# How to Start Redis Server Using Flakes.
+# Getting started
+  -- Development
+      -- Services
+          -- Redis: You can start a redis server using flakes.
+                    Run Command: `nix run .#redis-service`

-Use Below Command to start a redis server.
-It will start redis server both in cluster mode and standalone mode.
+                    This will start a redis server in standalone and clustered modes in your system.

-`nix run .#redis-service`
+      -- DevShell
+          -- nix develop
+  -- Build
+     -- nix build